Amnesia (2011 video game): Anime

 During Otome Party 2012, production of an anime television adaptation was announced with an expected broadcast in 2013.
 The opening theme is "Zoetrope" by Nagi Yanagi and the ending theme is "Recall" by Ray.
-The series aired from January 7, 2013 to March 25, 2013 and was animated by Brains Base.
+The series aired from January 7, 2013 to March 25, 2013 and was animated by Brain's Base.

 Reception

 The anime adaptation of Amnesia was generally poorly received.
 Anime News Network's Rebecca Silverman gave the first half a C grade overall, commenting "Parts of it are fascinating...while other parts are intensely annoying", and said the show "basically feels like watching someone else play the game."
 Matthew Lee, writing for Twitch Film, opined that Amnesia's "story offers nothing of any interest beyond the burning question of what the hell any of it means."
 Seb Reid of UK Anime Network rated it 4 out of 10 and called it "A show that is best forgotten."
 Silverman gave the second half an overall grade of D, saying that "Ultimately Amnesia ends as it began – fascinating in the same way a loose tooth is, but the payout when you finally get rid of it doesn't feel like enough."